 by Alex Merkowitz, News Editor

-Photo contributed by Carol Ober, David Orazio and Hema Roychowdhury
+Photo contributed by Carol Ober, Daniel Orazio and Hema Roychowdhury

 After 30 years at South, media lab teacher Carol Ober is retiring.
 Ober taught various Media Lab classes, including Digital Imaging, 3D Computer Imaging and Web Design.

 Ober said that she looks forward to doing art, taking classes and dancing in her retirement.

 She said that she is thankful to have had the opportunity to create a curriculum in a subject she’s passionate about.

 “The Media Lab didn’t exist before, and I was given the resources and all of the responsibility to build it as I saw fit,” she said.
 “That was the most amazing experience, and I’m not sure there are too many places where I would have gotten that opportunity.”